vallard/KUBAM-Tutorial/docs/install.md

 ![img](../images/UCS03.png)

-### Confirm blades 1-7 are unassociated
+### Confirm blades 7 are unassociated

 * In the Navigation pane, click __Equipment__ in the side menu.
 * Click on the __Servers__ tab

-Your output should look as follows
+Your output should look similar to below.
+It may be that server 7 is associated.
+That's ok, you'll just pick free blades to deploy with KUBAM.

 ![img](../images/UCS04.png)